 Plagiarists copy sketches, paintings, photos, and even sculptures.
-When you copy someone else’s art without permission and/or proper credit—you are stealing.
-Even mere using of filter, changing of color, and adding of clip art or text are unacceptable and unethical.
+When you copy someone else’s art without consent or credit—you are stealing.
+Even mere using of filter, changing of color, and adding of clip art or text are part of this poor practice.

 Like literary plagiarism, art plagiarism also comes in many forms such as theft and tracing.

-Art theft is the “obvious” stealing of artwork and publishing it as your own masterpiece.
-Without seeking consent from or giving credit to the source, the act is an indirect claim or ownership of the stolen piece.
-Art theft isn’t limited to simple posting of an unreferenced artwork.
-Enhancing the material to make it look different is also an act of plagiarism.
+Art theft is the “obvious” stealing of artwork and publishing it as your own art.
+Without seeking consent from or giving credit to the source, the act is an indirect claim of the stolen piece.
+Art theft isn’t limited to simple posting of others’ artwork.
+Tweaking it to make it look different is also an act of plagiarism.

 Consequences of Plagiarizing Art

 Is art plagiarism a tough offense?
-According to the Intellectual Property Code of the Philippines, art plagiarism is a form of cheating and is an illegal act.
+The Intellectual Property Code of the Philippines says, art plagiarism is a form of cheating and is an illegal act.
 Though it violates the author’s or artist’s right and goes against the law, plagiarism is not a serious criminal offense; but since it amounts to copyright infringement, the act is still punishable by law.

 Put yourself on the shoes of an artist.
 Imagine finding out that someone stole, copied, or published your artwork while claiming ownership of your piece.
 How would you feel?
 What will you do?
 Will you let it pass?
 Or will you call their attention?

 Art plagiarism has its own consequences, so you must avoid it.
-Here are some of the possible outcomes if you commit art plagiarism:
+Here are some of the possible outcomes if you commit it:

 Damage to professional reputation.
-Whether or not you are part of the workforce, art plagiarism means damage to your image as a professional.
+Whether or not you are part of the workforce, art plagiarism means damage to your image as an expert.

 Potential legal actions and/or lawsuits.
 Stealing art and claiming it as your own is a form of art plagiarism.
 Doing this may lead to possible lawsuits filed against you, covering the intellectual property rights of the art owner.
 In worst cases, acts of plagiarism lead to imprisonment.

 Monetary penalties.
-If art plagiarism is proved in court, one sanction for the plagiarist is to give compensation to pay for the artist’s profit loss.
+If proved guilty, one sanction for the plagiarist is to give compensation to pay for the artist’s profit loss.